Creating and Running a Slim Project in ServBay

 28

-How to use: Visit https://servbay-slim-test.local/memcached-example
+How to access: Visit https://servbay-slim-test.local/memcached-example

 Redis Example